 The production home will be in Charlotte, N.C.

-ESPN already have a state-of-the-art facility in Charlotte that is easily accessible from across the SEC footprint.
+ESPN already has a state-of-the-art facility in Charlotte that is easily accessible from across the SEC footprint.

 Apply online at ESPNcareers.com